Crisp-Unimib/TaxoRef/README.md

 # TaxoRef
-Embeddings Evaluation for AI-drivenTaxonomy Refinement Malandri, L., Mercorio, F., Mezzanzanica, M., & Nobani, N. TaxoRef: Embeddings Evaluation for AI-driven Taxonomy Refinement.

-This repository implements the taxonomy refinement phase developed in the following article:
+This repository implements the taxonomy refinement developed in the following article:
 "TaxoRef: Embeddings Evaluation for AI-drivenTaxonomy Refinement" Malandri, L., Mercorio, F., Mezzanzanica, M., & Nobani, N.

 The notebook TaxoRef.ipynb contains the code, complete and commented.